abdulazeeziyabo/second-semester/README.md

 <p>A simple GitHub API app built with React.
 This app shows all my GitHub repositories in a page and upon a click on 'show more' show individual details on each repository.
 The app also has an error boundary page when something goes wrong and a 404 page when a wrong page is entered.

 # Setup
 I setup my app using Vite and deleted files and folders not wanted.
-I created  views, component and layouts folders.
+I created  views, components and layouts folders.
+The views folder contains the  userElements and repositoryDetails components of the site while the components folder contains the Navbar.jsx, Notfound.jsx, ErrorBoundary.jsx, ErrorTesting.jsx, FallBack.jsx and Loader.jsx componenets.
+The layout folder contains the dashbord component.
+All these components were rendered in the main.jsx component.

+# The API fetch
+ To make the API call I used the useEffet hook which takes two parametres ( a function and a dependency all) and this was used with the useState hook.